Father Theodore Llanos

 Summary of Abuse Allegations against Father Theodore Llanos:

-According to media reports, Father Theodore Llanos was suspected of molesting dozens of boys over a 20-year period.
+Father Theodore Llanos was ordained a priest in 1974 and served in multiple parishes in the Diocese of Orange.
+According to media reports, was suspected of molesting dozens of boys over a 20-year period.
 He allegedly targeted altar boys.
 He was not removed from ministry after complaints were raised in the 1970s and 1980s.
 In the early 1990s he was elevated to the Personnel Board.
 On the Personnel Board he could influence decisions regarding whether child molester priests should go to treatment or evaluation, and whether they should be removed, or transferred.

 In 1995, an arrest warrant was issued for Father Llanos on 38 felony counts of child sexual abuse.
 The charges were later dropped because they fell outside the statute of limitations.
 Father Llanos was sent to St. Luke Institute, an institution known for treating priests accused of child sexual abuse.
 He committed suicide in December 1996.